drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Small Commercial Building Blocks

-The small building blocks for the synthesis of a novel drug must be commercially available and cheap.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/small-commercial-building-blocks-c0a8c8eb'><i class='fa fa-play' aria-hidden='true'></i></button>The small building blocks for the synthesis of a novel drug must be commercially available and cheap.
 This is an issue that a medicinal chemist must constantly keep in mind.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/block_commercial.png){: loading=lazy }
 #### Elaborated Building Blocks

-For semi-synthesis purposes, elaborated building blocks can be obtained from naturally occurring compounds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/elaborated-building-blocks-a749ded4'><i class='fa fa-play' aria-hidden='true'></i></button>For semi-synthesis purposes, elaborated building blocks can be obtained from naturally occurring compounds.
 A great number of analogs can then be prepared with such scaffolds.
 Examples of moieties that can be either purchased or prepared are shown here in the taxol, codeine, staurosporine and penicillin families.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[moieties]: Fragments, functional groups or portions of chemical compounds.